Why major in mathematics?

 Mathematics Degree Programs: Majors, Options, and Minors

-- Undergraduates at OSU can pursue a Bachelors of Science in Mathematics or choose one of three specialized options within the degree program.
+- Undergraduates at OSU can pursue a Bachelors of Science in Mathematics or choose one of four specialized options within the degree program.
 Many of our mathematics majors are double majors, especially in other sciences or engineering.

 - The Department of Mathematics also offers minors in Mathematics and in Actuarial Science.
 The minor in Actuarial Science includes courses of interest in the Actuarial and Financial industries.